geoapify/geocoder-autocomplete/README.md

 ```html
 <link rel="stylesheet" type="text/css" href="https://unpkg.com/@geoapify/geocoder-autocomplete@^1/styles/minimal.css">
 ```

+## Transitioning from 1.x: Replacing `skipDetails` with `addDetails`

+When transitioning from the 1.x version of the library to the 2.x version, it's important to note that the `skipDetails` option has been replaced by the `addDetails` option.
+This change enhances the clarity of the parameter, as it now explicitly indicates whether you want to include or exclude additional details in the search results.
+To maintain compatibility with the updated version, make sure to adjust your code accordingly by using the `addDetails` option when needed for your address search functionality.

+So, if you require place details in your search results, you should set the `addDetails` option to `true`.
 ## Documentation

 Below, you'll find `@geoapify/geocoder-autocomplete`'s detailed documentation, usage examples, advanced features, and more.
 You'll find the information you need to seamlessly integrate address autocomplete and enhance your web-based geolocation services and user experiences.